aspose-total/Aspose.Total-Products/total/en/net/conversion/rtf-to-xltx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert RTF to XLTX or Online App" h2="Export RTF to XLTX via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to quickly and easily add powerful document processing features to their applications.
+With Aspose.Total for .NET, developers can easily include RTF to XLTX conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.

+The first step is to use Aspose.Words for .NET to export RTF to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, convert, and print documents without using Microsoft Word.
+It supports a wide range of document formats, including DOC, DOCX, RTF, HTML, OpenDocument, PDF, XPS, EPUB, and many more.
+With Aspose.Words for .NET, developers can easily convert RTF to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLTX.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate, and convert spreadsheets without using Microsoft Excel.
+It supports a wide range of spreadsheet formats, including XLS, XLSX, CSV, ODS, HTML, PDF, XPS, and many more.
+With Aspose.Cells for .NET, developers can easily convert HTML to XLTX with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include RTF to XLTX conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export RTF to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTX.
+In conclusion, Aspose.Total for .NET makes it easy for developers to include RTF to XLTX conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
+By using Aspose.Words for .NET to export RTF to HTML, and Aspose.Cells for .NET to convert HTML to XLTX, developers can quickly and easily add powerful document processing features to their applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}